 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact I. AESTHETICS Would the project: a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-X c) Substantially degrade the existing visual character or quality of the site and its surroundings? х d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area?
-X a-c) Activities on NFS lands that are covered under the waiver could potentially result in some aesthetic impacts, however, any such impacts will be restricted in size, magnitude, and duration.
-Examples of activities that could result in aesthetic impacts include, but are not limited to, disturbed ground, noise and dust from motorized recreation, smoke and visual alteration of forest stands from fuels treatments, new road construction, restoration, or cattle grazing.
+X c) Substantially degrade the existing visual character or quality of the site and its surroundings? Х d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area? Х a-c) Activities on NFS lands that are covered under the Proposed Statewide Waiver could potentially result in some aesthetic impacts, however, such impacts will be restricted in size, magnitude, and duration.
+Examples of activities that could result in aesthetic impacts include, but are not limited to, disturbed ground, noise and dust from timber and road management, and motorized recreation, smoke from prescribed burning, visual alteration of forest stands from fuels treatments and timber management, and animal wastes from range management.

 Scenic Quality of or within national forests is valued for the aesthetic enjoyment and physiological benefits if offers.
 "Viewing Wildlife" and "Viewing Natural Features" are among the top recreational activities of visitors to national forests.
-Visual quality objectives (VQO) are included in each forest's LRMP and visual impacts are considered in the design of each project.
-Each forest is already required to manage visual resources to conserve the natural scenic character of the forest, meet the visual VQOs adopted in its LRMP, emphasize management of the visual resource seen from communities, high-use recreation areas and major roads and trails, and conserve the inherent scenic attractiveness of distinctive landscapes.
+Each Forest's LRMP includes visual quality objectives.
+Each Forest is required to consider these objectives in the design of each project.
+Each Forest is also required to meet these objectives, manage visual resources to conserve the natural scenic character of the forest, emphasize management of the visual resource seen from communities, high-use recreation areas and major roads and trails, and conserve the inherent scenic attractiveness of distinctive landscapes.
 Pre-project evaluation applies the methodology and design features from current National Forest Landscape Management (USDA 1974).
+In addition, the enhanced watershed and riparian area protections required under the USFS Guidance, particularly the USFS WIP, AMS and ACS, can further benefit aesthetic values.